Obtaining authentication can be a lengthy process due to notary requirements, shipping times and the multiple steps involved. Please plan accordingly.

 - Due to notary requirements, this process is generally completed on campus.
 This can be a time-consuming process, depending on your needs and shipping times, so please plan accordingly.

 - The student will need to determine which SUNY Cortland academic documents they need certified by the Department of State.
-Generally employers and schools require a transcript from the College.
+Generally employers and schools require a transcript or diploma from the College.

 - The student will need to provide a request in writing to the Registrar, including a request form for any transcript copies.
 If you are requesting certification of a diploma, you must have a duplicate diploma copy to be sent.

 - The Registrar will provide a letter certifying the documents, that will be notarized at the College.

 - The student will submit the Registrar's notarized letter to be authenticated/certified to the Cortland County Clerk's Office.
 Please consult the Clerk's office for fees, office hours and delivery options.